The incognito that time

 Kitchen Assistant

-He feels he has found his place here and is glad to be part of a team where working together feels effortless — often without needing words.
+He feels that he has found his place with us and is happy to be part of a team where it’s always a pleasure to work together, and where people often understand each other even without words.

 those who shake us up…